ronaldporch/event-calendar/README.md

 As mentioned earlier, adding guis to edit the time increment and modify the order of the tracks would be a nice to have feature.

-The index controller has not be configured to handle string values in the get query.
+The index controller has not been configured to handle string values in the get query.
 Of course in a prod environment, this would be disastrous, but given the time, I guess this is okay.
 One benefit is that SQL Injection shouldn't be an issue.

 As far as the relationship of Tasks and Events, I know it would be optimal to have a many-to-many relationship between the two, but with the way that I looped over them, I figured it would be okay to bypass this.

 ## Misc.

-If you have any other questions about the app, shoot me an email that's listed on my github and I'll help out.
+If you have any other questions about the app, shoot me an email to the one that's listed on my github and I'll help out.

 This app has only been tested in the development environment.
 Please configure your environment variables if you were to test this in production (Heroku, Digital Ocean, etc).